-- 22. For NSS data to be published on the OfS website or on Discover Uni, the provider needs to achieve a minimum of 10 respondents and 50% response rate from eligible students, both overall and by each Common Aggregation Hierarchy group (CAH).
-The results from any providers who have not reached the threshold will not be published. - 23.
+- 18. For NSS data to be published on the OfS website or on Discover Uni, the provider needs to achieve a minimum of 10 respondents and 50% response rate from eligible students, both overall and by each Common Aggregation Hierarchy group (CAH).
+The results from any providers who have not reached the threshold will not be published. - 19.
 The NSS data dissemination portal, hosted by Texuna Technologies Ltd, also applies a threshold to the data that providers can see to protect the anonymity of the respondents.
 In order to see the open text comments for a particular category of responses, a provider must have achieved a minimum of 10 responses in that category.
 Otherwise, the data will not be displayed.
-Users should not use the data to attempt to identify individuals, or in a way that is likely to facilitate their inadvertent identification. - 24.
-For the 2022 NSS there is no requirement for English providers to promote the survey however they can still choose to do so.
-Ipsos MORI will notify all providers where response rates seem likely to fall short of the publication thresholds.
+Users should not use the data to attempt to identify individuals, or in a way that is likely to facilitate their inadvertent identification.
+More information about the guidelines for providers on the use of published and unpublished NSS data in marketing and publicity materials can be found online at https://nss.texunatech.com/ui/login. - 20.
+Ipsos will notify all providers where response rates seem likely to fall short of the publication thresholds.
 The funding bodies reserve the right to agree changes to the survey period with individual providers at risk of not meeting the publication threshold.
 The completeness and accuracy of students' contact data, as supplied by providers, will be a significant factor in achieving a publishable level of responses.